LucasAPerson/UNOFFICIAL-ROBLOX-Anomic-Order-Manager/README.md

 This is an order manager for ROBLOX game Anomic.
 This is not an official tool by the Anomic team.

-Modifying Values:
 You will be shown how to modify the name, price, and position of an item.
+If you cannot see the code in plaintext, please view this file in a text editor.
 This tutorial applies for all menus.
 Here is the code for the Caddy:

 <div class="ingredient" data-price="400" data-name="Caddy">